Tag Archive: Pyramid Energy

 Day Eight Friday 7th August: St Pauls Church Ringwood: Today was to prove to be an overwhelmingly hot August Day; a bit too much for me in fact, yet we made our way towards our first destination of the day.
 Sadly again the church was shut, so a stroll around the outside had to suffice with some interesting roof-dwelling creatures looking down upon us!
 The church stands in the market place and is an important landmark, the tower being visible from the top of the hill at picket post on the A31 some three miles east of Ringwood, as well as from high ground at Ibsley Common in the Forest.

 Ringwood is a bustling market town in south-west Hampshire, located on the River Avon, close to the New Forest, northeast of Bournemouth and southwest of Southampton.
 It was founded by the Anglo-Saxons, and a weekly market has been held there since theMiddle Ages.
 Ringwood is recorded in a charter of 961, in which King Edgar gave 22 hides of land in Rimecuda to Abingdon Abbey.
 The name is also recorded in the 10th century as Runcwuda and Rimucwuda.
 The second element Wuda means a ‘wood’, Rimuc may be derived from Rima meaning ‘border’, hence ‘border wood.’
 The name may also refer to Ringwood’s position on the fringe of the New Forest, or on the border of Hampshire.
+Connected to the area is the folklore of a Dragon Slayer, Berkely.

 https://en.wikipedia.org/wiki/Ringwood